Wiz-War: Publication history

 Tom Jolly started designing Wiz-War in 1983.
 After several rejections and redesigns he self-published and hand-assembled the first edition of Wiz-War, selling the game through his company Jolly Games.
 The first edition has low production value, consisting of photocopied typewritten rules, simply designed two-by-three-inch cards, hand-silkscreened cardboard boards, and photocopied chits, all contained in a clear plastic Ziploc bag.
 The second, third, and fourth editions feature higher production values and a brown box featuring cover art by Jolly.
 Jolly also self-published two expansions starting in 1988 and 1991, respectively.

 Wiz-War was then published by Chessex under license from Tom Jolly.
 Their fourth edition was mostly unchanged from Jolly's fourth edition.
 The fifth edition was released in 1991 and featured the same box as the previous edition but updated contents.
 The sixth edition, published in 1993, featured a new larger blue box, new cover and token art by Phil Morrissey, and updated rules.
 The third expansion with a purple box but the same cover art by Morrissey was also released during this time.
 The seventh edition, published in 1997, retained the packaging of the sixth edition but updated the contents again.
 Chessex and Jolly renewed their publishing agreement in 2000 and in 2002 announced an eighth edition would be released, but the release was delayed for many years.
 Meanwhile, the 7th edition of Wiz-War was allowed to go out of print.
 In 2009 Jolly announced that he had canceled the contract with Chessex and had reached an agreement to republish the game with Fantasy Flight Games.

 Fantasy Flight Games released the eighth edition in 2012 with modified rules and completely redone artwork, game pieces, and packaging.
 Fantasy Flight Games also released two expansions for their edition of the game: Malefic Curses and Bestial Forces.
 The first expansion added an additional board segment, more content, and allowed another player to join in.
 The second expansion added three schools of magic, several summonable monsters, and also additional content.
 All Wiz-War products from Fantasy Flight Games have since gone out of print and are no longer available.

 On October 9, 2019, Steve Jackson Games confirmed they would produce the 9th edition of Wiz-War.
 They formally announced they had acquired the rights to publish their own edition of Wiz-War with an announcement of an artist to be confirmed later.
 Phil Foglio was signed to produce the art and Steve Jackson Games confirmed they would release the game via Kickstarter to gauge interest.
+The 9th edition of Wiz War was released by Steve Jackson Games in July 2023.

 Description

-Wiz-War is a turn-based board game for 2–4 players that takes place in a dungeon.
+Wiz-War is a turn-based board game for two to four players that takes place in a dungeon.
 Each player is a wizard who seeks to steal the other wizards' treasures, aided by spells and magical items.